oblaser/Sandbox/cmake_and_filesystem/readme.md

 # cmake and filesystem

-- first time useing CMake
+- first time using CMake
 - experiments with the new (since c++17) filesystem library

 ### Test Commands